Srushtii9/-codsoft_tasks/Portfolio Website/portfolio-demo-main/README.md

+# Personal Portfolio:
-# Portfolio Website - A professional portfolio website to highlight my skills and projects.
+Created a professional portfolio website to showcase my skills and projects.
+Utilized modern frontend technologies for a responsive and visually appealing design.
+Integrated sections for about, projects, and contact details